Spaying and Longevity in Dogs

 Yet another study, on more than 29,000 women, came to a similar conclusion.
 Dr. William Parker of the John Wayne Cancer Institute in Santa Monica, Calif., led that research.
 “For the last 35 years, most doctors have been routinely advising women undergoing hysterectomy to have their ovaries removed to prevent ovarian cancer,” he said.
 “We believe that such an automatic recommendation is no longer warranted.”

 Important to Weigh the Pros and Cons

-When it comes to longevity, Waters, Parker and their colleagues believe it’s worth it for a female to keep her ovaries.
-Women who retain their ovaries for at least 50 years often live longer than women who don’t, according to the new findings.
-For dogs, the comparable age for keeping the ovaries intact, at least for large breeds like rottweilers, is about 6 or 7 years.
+Waters, Parker, and their colleagues believe it’s worth it for a female to keep her ovaries when it comes to longevity.
+According to the new findings, women who retain their ovaries for at least 50 years often live longer than women who don’t.
+The comparable age for keeping the ovaries intact for dogs, at least for large breeds like Rottweilers, is about 6 or 7 years.

 The Benefits of Spaying

 Linda Lasky, a registered veterinary technician at Montclair Veterinary Hospital in Oakland, Calif., said she is not aware of any veterinary hospital that performs a partial hysterectomy on dogs.
 Owners must therefore choose between three options:

 2. Spay the dog after she is at least six years old.

 3. Spay the dog before she reaches puberty, which is the commonly accepted practice.